 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses for the reporting period.
 Actual results could differ from those estimates.
-The significant estimates are the valuation of research and development expenses, stock-based compensation expenses and deferred tax assets and the related valuation allowance
+The significant estimates are stock-based compensation expenses and recorded amounts related to income taxes.